jreisinger/docs/notes/sec/net-sec.md

 * TLS loses most of its effect if you don't authenticate the other end by certificate checking (MITM attack)
 * this means you need to create a separate keypair and getting a certificate signed - painful and difficult to automate -> getting easier (HashiCorp Vault, Istio)

-FW implementations in the cloud
+2) FW implementations in the cloud

 * Virtual FW appliances - largely lift-and-shift model from on-prem environments
-* Network access control list (ACLs) - instead of operating a FW you simply define rules
+* Network access control list (NACLs) - instead of operating a FW you simply define rules
-* Security groups - similar for ACLs but at per-OS or per-pod level
+* Security groups - similar for NACLs but at per-OS or per-pod level

-The first FW control you should design is a permiter of some form.
+The first FW control you should design is a perimeter of some form.

-Admin access
+3) Admin access

 * bastion hosts
 * VPN (site-to-site, client-to-site)

-WAF and RASP
+4) WAF and RASP

 * extra layer of protection against common programming errors
 * smart proxy
 * you need to setup the rules properly and look at the alerts
 * make sure all traffic passes through WAF (whitelisting, but can be difficult)

-Anti-DDoS
+5) Anti-DDoS

 * too many fake requests or too much useless traffic deny service for legitimate users
 * consider if anyone is going to care to knock you off the Internet and how big a problem is it for you if they do

-IDS/IPS
+6) IDS/IPS

 * detect/block traffic matching a signature or behavior (e.g. connections to a lot of ports -> scanning)
 * network or host based

 Egress filtering protects against data exfiltration and watering hole attack (e.g. you pull update from a malicious server).

-Data loss prevention (DLP) watches for sensitive data that are imrpoperly stored or are leaving the environment.
+Data loss prevention (DLP) watches for sensitive data that are improperly stored or are leaving the environment.

 Source: Practical Cloud Security (2019)